Adiabatic manipulation of a system interacting with a spin-bath: Physical Model

-is the free Hamiltonian of the environment, with $L$ the number of spins and $\omega$ the natural frequency of such spins (whose energy in their state $\Ket{\downarrow}$ is assumed to be zero), while the system-environment coupling is given by:
+is the free Hamiltonian of the environment, with $L$ the number of spins (or, more generally, two-state systems) and $\omega$ the natural frequency of such spins (whose energy in their state $\Ket{\downarrow}$ is assumed to be zero).
+Finally, the system-environment coupling is given by: